Summer Writing Workshop

 This workshop offers the opportunity to access humanities education, amplify your voice within the community, and make connections between contemporary debates and issues in your life.

 Participants will learn about multiple genres of creative writing through a variety of forms, such as:

 - creative non-fiction

 By exploring topics through different kinds of writing, you will develop an understanding of the dynamic relationship between form and content.

 Dr. Angel Garcia, the proud son of Mexican immigrants, is an assistant professor in the English Department at the University of Illinois Urbana-Champaign.
 His work has been published in The American Poetry Review, McSweeney's, Crab Orchard Review, RHINO, Connotation Press, Tinderbox, Huizache, Miramar, Waxwing, The Acentos Review, The Packinghouse Review, and The Good Men Project among others.

 In addition to his creative and academic work, Angel is also the co-founder of the non-profit organization, Gente Organizada, that works to educate, empower and engage communities through grassroots organizing.

 We are eager to hear from you!
-Email email@example.com or call Michelle Awad, Visiting Odyssey Project Advisor and Instructor, at (217) 300-3888 with your questions on eligibility or the application.
+Email email@example.com or call Michelle Awad, Associate Director of Odyssey Project, at (217) 300-3888 with your questions on eligibility or the application.